lostintangent/gistpad-mcp/README.md

    }
    ```

-   > Note: Optionally, you can also pass the `--archived` flag in the `args` array, which will expose your archived gists as resources as well.
-By default, archived gists are filtered out (but can be accessed through tools).

 1. Restart your MCP client _(optionally, depending on the tool)_

 1. :partying_face: Start having fun with gists + MCP!
 For example, try things like...